1969 Atlantic hurricane season: Hurricane Inga

 A tropical disturbance developed into a tropical depression on September 20.
 By the following day, it strengthened into Tropical Storm Inga while centered about 930 mi east-southeast of San Juan, Puerto Rico.
 At the time, the storm was moving westward at 14 mph.
-However, by September 23, the storm weakened to a tropical depression.
-The depression continued west-northwestward, passing north of the Leeward Islands, before drifting northwestward.
-Inga became a tropical storm again on September 29.
-It continued to intensify, and achieved hurricane status on September 30, while curving northeastward.
-The storm then turned towards the south, and ultimately completed a cyclonic loop as it bent back westward.
-Late on October 3, Inga turned to the northwest.

-Early on October 5, the hurricane produced wind gusts up to 80 mph on Bermuda, though minimal impact occurred other than power outages.
-Thereafter, Inga curved northeastward and continued deepen.
-Later on October 5, it peaked as a strong Category 2 with maximum sustained winds of 110 mph and a minimum barometric pressure of 964 mbar.
-While moving into an environment of colder sea surface temperatures, the storm began to weaken.
-As cold air became entrained into its circulation, the storm began to lose tropical characteristics.
-Inga briefly re-strengthened while beginning to drift generally eastward.
-However, storm turned southward and began to weaken, deteriorating to a tropical storm on October 10.
+On September 23, Inga became sprawling and weakened to a tropical depression.
+Passing north of the Leeward Islands, Inga restrengthened into a tropical storm on September 28.
+It The depression continued west-northwestward, passing north of the Leeward Islands, before drifting northwestward.
+It once again attained tropical storm status on September 28, and Inga attained hurricane status on September 30.
+Around that time, steering currents became weak, and Inga executed a counter-clockwise loop.
+It curved northeastward and passed southeast of Bermuda on October 5.
+Later that day, Inga peaked as a strong Category 2 with maximum sustained winds of 110 mph and a minimum barometric pressure of 964 mbar.
+Inga encountered cooler waters and drier air, causing it to weaken lose tropical characteristics.
+The hurricane briefly re-strengthened, but again weakened as it turned southward.
+Inga deteriorated to a tropical storm on October 10.
 Heading westward, Inga was downgraded to a tropical depression, before dissipating fully on October 15, while located about 290 mi from where it initially attained hurricane status.
+Lasting 24 days, Inga was among the longest-lasting Atlantic tropical cyclones on record.

+The hurricane produced wind gusts up to 80 mph on Bermuda, though minimal impact occurred other than brief power outages.